A Survey of Densest Subgraph Discovery on Large Graphs: DSD on other types of graphs

-Based on this definition, the densest graph in a bipartite graph is the subgraph with the largest bipartite graph density.
-Given a query vertex $v$ and an integer $k$, Andersen~\cite{andersen2010local} proposed an algorithm for computing the bipartite densest subgraph containing $v$ with a size of $k$.
+Given a bipartite graph $\mathcal{B} = (V = (U, L), E)$, its density \cite{andersen2010local} is defined as $\rho(\mathcal{B}) = \frac{|E|}{\sqrt{|L||U|}}$.
+Based on this definition, the DS in a bipartite graph is the subgraph with the largest bipartite graph density.
+Given a query vertex $v$ and an integer $k$, Andersen~\cite{andersen2010local} proposed an algorithm for computing the bipartite DS containing $v$ with a size of $k$.
 The algorithm obtains the subgraph through local exploration since the result involves only a small part of the network.
 Specifically, the algorithm generates a sequence of vectors $x_0,\cdots, x_T$ from an initial vector $x_0$.
 At each step, the vector is multiplied by the adjacency matrix $A$ of the bipartite graph, then normalized, and then pruned by zeroing each entry whose value is below the specified threshold.
 This pruning step reduces the number of non-zero elements, thus reducing the amount of computation required to compute the sequence.
 The author proved that the time complexity of the algorithm is $O(\Delta k^2)$, where $\Delta$ is the maximum degree of the vertex in the graph.
-In ~\cite{andersen2010local}, the author also proved that the density metric in bipartite graphs is equivalent to directed graphs, so the algorithms of a directed densest subgraph can also be used to compute the bipartite densest subgraph.
+In ~\cite{andersen2010local}, the author also proved that the density metric in bipartite graphs is equivalent to directed graphs, so the algorithms of a directed DS can also be used to compute the bipartite DS.

 A more general case called $(p, q)$-biclique-based DS~\cite{mitzenmacher2015scalable,hooi2016fraudar} is proposed.
 In ~\cite{mitzenmacher2015scalable}, the authors proposed the concept of $(p, q)$-biclique density of bipartite graphs.
 A $(p, q)$-biclique is a biclique with exactly $p$ and $q$ vertices on the upper and lower layers, respectively.